McTavishLab/physcraper/How_to_start.md

     And now you just need to wait...

 5. more hidden features that can be changed:

     There are some more features that can be changed if you know where, we will change the code hopefully soon, to make that easier adjustable.

     * time lapse for blasting: at the moment this is set to be 14 days.
 If you want to adjust the timing change `run_blast()` in the wrapper to `run_blast(delay = your_value)`
     * trim method: by default sequences will be trimmed from the alignment if it has not at least 75% of the total sequence length.
 This can be changed in `./physcraper/__init__.py`, in the function `trim()` the value for `taxon_missingness`.
     * change the most recent common ancestor (mrca): often phylogenies include outgroups, and someone might not be interested in updating that part of the tree.
 This can be avoided by defining the most recent common ancestor.
 It requires the OpenTreeOfLife identifier for the group of interest.

+        You can get that ID by two different approaches:
+        1. run `python scripts/get_ottid.py name_of_your_ingroup`
-You can get that by going to [Open Tree of Life](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302) and type in the name of the lineage and get the OTT ID at the right side of the page.
+        2. by going to [Open Tree of Life](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302) and type in the name of the lineage and get the OTT ID at the right side of the page.
 That number needs to be provided in the corresponding wrapper function, as following:

+        The identifying number need to be entered here:
-        1. in an OToL run: within the function  `generate_ATT_from_phylesystem()` in the field for `ingroup_mrca`
+        1. in an OToL run: within the function  `generate_ATT_from_phylesystem()` in the `__init__.py` file in the field for `ingroup_mrca`

-        2. in an own data run: within the function `generate_ATT_from_files()` in the field for `ingroup_mrca`
+        2. in an own data run: give ID within the wrapper function of your analysis file: `own_data_run()`  in the field for `ingroup_mrca`

         Another aspect which needs to be considered, if your group of interest is not monophyletic and you limit the search to the mrca of the group, closely related sequences that belong for example to a different genus will not be added.
-    * sharing blast result files across runs: to do that you need to specify a shared blast folder for the specific runs and change the gifilename config setting to True.
-To provide a shared name go to the corresponding wrapper function and uncomment the line above `.run_blast()`.
-Remember to comment it again if you do not want to share blast results across runs.
+    * sharing blast result files across runs:

+        1. give the path to the folder in the wrapper function of your analysis file.
+        2. in your config file: change the gifilename setting to True.

+        Be careful!
+If you have different hitlist_size defined, your blast files have different numbers of sequences saved.
+Sharing the folder across those different settings is not recommended!

 ## Short introduction into what the tool actually does